phax/ph-commons/README.md

 #Contents
-In general I tried to make the source comments as usefull as possible.
+In general I tried to make the source comments as useful as possible.
 Therefore here only an alphabetic package list with the respective contents is shown:

-  * `com.helger.commons` - The base package that contains very basic interface and a few classes like `CGlobal` and `GlobalDebug` which are in this package, to avoid cyclic package references.
+  * `com.helger.commons` - The base package that contains only a class with only constant values (`CGlobal`) and a programming utility class (`ValueEnforcer`).
-  * `com.helger.commons.aggregate` - contains a generic aggregator that cann aggregate multiple values to a single value.
+  * `com.helger.commons.aggregate` - contains a generic aggregator and multiple implementations that can aggregate multiple values to a single value.
   * `com.helger.commons.annotations` - contains all the Java annotations defined in this project.
 This include e.g. `@Nonempty`, `@ReturnsMutableCopy` or `@DevelopersNote`.
-  * `com.helger.commons.base64` - contains the Base64 implementation from http://iharder.net/base64 in a slightly adopted version plus some utility methods in class `Base64Helper`.
+  * `com.helger.commons.base64` - contains the Base64 implementation from http://iharder.net/base64 in a slightly adopted version.
-  * `com.helger.commons.cache` - defines basic classes used for caching data
+  * `com.helger.commons.cache` - defines generic interfaces and classes for caching data
-  * `com.helger.commons.cache.convert` - special version of a cache that uses a data converter to create the cachable content
   * `com.helger.commons.callback` - contains all kind of simple data structures that are to be used for callbacks and external exception handling.
 Additionally special forms of `Runnable` and `Callable` are present in this package.
+  * `com.helger.commons.callback.adapter` - special adapter class implementations that can convert between `Callable`, `Runnable` etc.
+  * `com.helger.commons.callback.exception` - special callback implementations to catch `Exception`s.
   * `com.helger.commons.changelog` - contains everything needed for having a structured change log (= history of changes) of software components.
 A complete list of all changes can be found in class `ChangeLog` containing multiple entries.
   * `com.helger.commons.charset` - contains stuff necessary for simple String character set/encoding and decoding as well as an enumeration for Unicode BOM (Byte Order Mark).
   * `com.helger.commons.cleanup` - contains a central class to cleanup and/or reset most of the runtime data and caches used in this project.
 This is especially helpful in unit tests when testing this project.